 Compiling branches v0.1.0 (file:///projects/branches)

-Finished dev [unoptimized + debuginfo] target(s) in 0.30s
+Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.30s

 Running `target/debug/branches`

 The value of number is: 5

 Remember that blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.
 In this case, the value of the whole if expression depends on which block of code executes.
 This means the values that have the potential to be results from each arm of the if must be the same type; in Listing 3-2, the results of both the if arm and the else arm were i32 integers.
 If the types are mismatched, as in the following example, we’ll get an error: